Sign In

 Haebom

-But a single post on a website on Friday turned everyone's attention elsewhere in San Francisco.
+But then, a single post on a website this Friday shifted everyone’s focus to a completely different part of San Francisco.

 "Chief technology officer Mira Murati appointed interim CEO to lead OpenAI; Sam Altman departs the company."